Disappearance of Chhori Maiya Maharjan

-Chhori Maiya Maharjan, a resident of Kathmandu went missing on 18 February 2012.
-She was 51 year old when she went missing.
-In 2021, it was listed as twelve most mysterious cases of Nepal in recent history.
+Chhori Maiya Maharjan, a resident of Kathmandu went missing on 18 February 2012 when she was 51 years old.
+In 2021, the missing was listed as twelve most mysterious cases of Nepal in recent history.

 Early response

-The Ministry of Home Affairs formed a committee on 12 August 2012 led by Gokarna Mani Duwadi, Joint Secretary of the ministry.
-The committee was supposed to submit a report within seven days.
+The Ministry of Home Affairs formed a committee on 12 August 2012 led by Gokarna Mani Duwadi, Joint Secretary of the ministry, which was supposed to submit a report within seven days.

 One year later

-Two years later she went missing, in 2013, Asian Human Rights Commission issued an appeal for a stronger investigation into the disappearance.
+One year after she went missing, in 2013, Asian Human Rights Commission issued an appeal for a stronger investigation into the disappearance.

 Two years later

 Two years later she went missing, in 2014, Asian Human Rights Commission issued an open letter demanding justice.
 On 2 June 2014, Kathmandu District Court on Monday gave a clean chit to Nikki Singh, the prime accused in the disappearance.
 The family members condemned the judgment as partial.
 It was also reported that the court arrived at its judgement at 9:50 pm, while the working hours are only for 5 pm, and the judge did not ask permission for over time work.